h2oai/h2ogpt/README.md

 #### Perform fine-tuning on your data

-Fine-tune on a single node with NVIDIA GPUs A6000/A6000Ada/A100/H100, needs 48GB of GPU memory per GPU.
+Fine-tune on a single node with NVIDIA GPUs A6000/A6000Ada/A100/H100, needs 48GB of GPU memory per GPU for default settings.
+For GPUs with 24GB of memory, need to set `--micro_batch_size=1` and `--batch_size=$NGPUS` below.
 ```
 export NGPUS=`nvidia-smi -L | wc -l`
 torchrun --nproc_per_node=$NGPUS finetune.py --base_model='togethercomputer/GPT-NeoXT-Chat-Base-20B' --data_path=merged_shuffled_OIG_87f6a1e788.json --prompt_type=plain --output_dir=my_finetuned_weights